Utah Deaf History and Culture

 In 1921, the Utah School for the Deaf had 126 students.
 Primary Hall housed 42 students, while the Main Building housed 84 students (Wenger, The Silent Worker, January 1921).

 While visiting USD, Arthur W. Wenger, a 1913 alumni, often encountered a student who was slumped with depression about something and would act "violent" when disturbed.
-The boy was determined to be a "defeated general," who had either "lost the war or was concerned about the safety of his troops when victory was uncertain" (Wenger, The Silent Worker, January 1921).
+The boy was determined to be a "defeated general" who had either "lost the war or was concerned about the safety of his troops when victory was uncertain" (Wenger, The Silent Worker, January 1921).

 The boys also participated in various Indian wars.
 The boys used trenches, machine guns, cudgels, swords, and helmets made out of cushioned cooking utensils to fight each other along the Ogden River during the "world war."
 There were spurts of dirt, corks, and various missiles in the air.
 There were daring battles, and even the dead were trampled.
 One of the "dead" kicked a passing enemy, and they both "died" at the same time, making each other laugh (Wenger, The Silent Worker, January 1921).

 The girls, on the other hand, were always playing outside and spinning about in circles.
 There were storytellers like "Peter Pan," who was constantly at the heart of a joyful swirl.
 "Princess" could also tell a good narrative.
-For her leadership in several of the activities, a girl was given a complementing name (Wenger, The Silent Worker, January 1921).
+For her leadership in several activities, a girl was given a complementing name (Wenger, The Silent Worker, January 1921).

 Students of the Utah School for the Deaf, 1917-1918.
 1st Top Row (L-R): Waldron Robinson, Arthur Hutcheson, Lee Hunter, George Roth, Marvin Stanly or possible Stanley, Nat Underwood, & Allen Fowler.
 2nd Row (L-R): Albert Price, Lorn Alsof (maybe Joe Brandberg), Kenneth Burdett, Virgil Greenwood, & George Laramie.
 3rd Bottom Row (L-R): Wayne Stewart & Oliver Woodard